QuiverCommunity/quiver-game-on-pylons/README.md

 Is it possible to implement this on Pylons system?
 Michael said it's not easy, consider doing it later when they support multiple players feature.

-4. Build a "Legends of Andor" like game http://legendsofandor.com/
+4. Build a "Legends of Andor" like game, a kind of board game http://legendsofandor.com/
 “Legends of Andor” is a cooperative board game for 2–4 heroes.
 The idea is defeating the Andor region.